gmlewis/go-nomadnet/tooling/tui-parity/README.md

 So to reach the Network page from the default Conversations landing page:
 `--keys Up,Right,Enter`.
-To then reach Channels: append `Up,Right,Enter` again (the menu remembers its focus column), etc. See `TUI-ANALYSIS.md` §1.4 for the full page-walk sequence used to capture every page.
+To then reach Channels: append `Up,Right,Enter` again (the menu remembers its focus column), etc. See `TODO.md`'s per-page keybinding tables for the full set of page-walk sequences.

 The Go port currently differs: `Left`/`Right` globally switch pages, so reaching Network is just `--keys Right` (from the default Network-first landing).
 This